Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 ---

-# Reactive Proxy vs. Original Problem #3
+# Problem 3: Reactive Proxy vs. Original Problem

-Reactivity connection is also lost if you pass a property into a function:

 <v-clicks>

+Reactivity connection is also lost if you pass a property into a function

 ```js {1-3|9|5,7|5-7}
 const state = reactive({